top of page

 About Us

-Why those two in particular?
+Why those three in particular?

 English/Atlantic ivy is killing trees and choking out native plants on the forest floor.
 Scotch/French broom is taking over fields and roadsides and creating a fire risk.
+English holly is taking over redwood forest understory and usurping willow thickets along creeks.

 Good News: